webdevelopers-eu/zolinga/README.md

 # Zolinga PHP Framework

 ## Introduction
-Zolinga is a minimalist and well-thought-through PHP framework.
-It does not require database (although some modules might).
-It contains the distiled essence of the practical experience that has been gained over the years of developing web applications.
+Zolinga is a minimalist and well-thought-out PHP framework.
+It does not require a database (although modules might).
+It encapsulates the distilled essence of practical experience gained over years of developing web applications.
 It offers a simple yet comprehensive API for building robust, efficient, and stable applications.

 **This is an innovative addition to the PHP framework landscape, so I encourage you to approach it with a sense of adventure, albeit with caution.
 Dive in and discover the streamlined efficiency and robustness that Zolinga offers.**